kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_GetStarted.md

 ## Before You Begin

-Before you begin development with PlayKit for iOS, there are a few concepts you should learn about first:
+Before you begin development with PlayKit for iOS, there are a few topics you should read up on first:

 1. [**Media Providers**](https://github.com/kaltura/DeveloperPortalDocs/blob/playkit/documentation/PlayKit/iOS_MediaProviders.md): These are components that are capable of loading media data as PKMediaEntry representation.
 2. [**CocoaPods**](https://guides.cocoapods.org/using/using-cocoapods.html) The PlayKit iOS SDK and its plugins can be added to your project using the CocoaPods dependency manager.